 The aforementioned history lesson was given so that readers would know that Michael and I are, as much as the internet allows, good friends.
 Michael has a blog: Mock Ramblings.
 I hope you will check it out.

 Having studiously read Michael’s blog posts and his comments on this blog, I have been able to ascertain from Michael’s words what I call The Michael Mock Rule.
 While Michael is quite capable of chasing Evangelical rabbits until they die from exhaustion, his view of Christianity is straightforward: Christianity doesn’t make sense.
-When Evangelical Bible thumpers wax eloquent about this or that doctrine, saying that all Michael, and others like him need to do is just b-e-l-i-e-v-e, Michael responds, just believing might work for you, but these beliefs don’t make any sense to me.
+When Evangelical Bible thumpers wax eloquent about this or that doctrine, saying that all Michael, and others like him, need to do is just b-e-l-i-e-v-e, Michael responds, just believing might work for you, but these beliefs don’t make any sense to me.
 For Christians, these beliefs make perfect sense — as they always do for those ensconced safely in the Evangelical bubble.
 But for Michael, these b-e-l-i-e-v-a-b-l-e beliefs are anything but.
-Perhaps Michael would become a Christian if the central claims of Christianity made sense, but, at least to Michael, they don’t.
+Perhaps Michael would become a Christian if the central claims of Christianity made sense, but, at least for Michael, they don’t.

 Consider the following Evangelical beliefs.
 Do they make sense to you?

 - The Bible is a divine text?
 Inerrant text?
 Infallible text?

 - God is one person, in three parts: Father, Son, and Holy Spirit?